Avia BH-9

 The Avia BH-9 was a twin-seat sports plane built in Czechoslovakia in 1923, based on the BH-5.
 As with other developments in the BH-1 lineage, the BH-9 was a low-wing braced monoplane that accommodated the pilot and passenger in tandem, open cockpits.
-The BH-9's structure was strengthened to allow the use of a higher-power engine than in its predecessors, and for the first time, this was a domestically-produced powerplant.
+The BH-9's structure was strengthened to allow the use of a higher-power engine than in its predecessors, and for the first time, this was a domestically produced powerplant.
 Although built as a twin-seat aircraft at least one (registration L-BONF - see picture) was converted to a single-seater.

-The Czechoslovakian Army showed interest in it as a trainer and liaison aircraft, and ordered ten examples under the designation B.9.
+The Czechoslovak Army showed interest in it as a trainer and liaison aircraft, and ordered ten examples under the designation B.9.

 A B.9 won the 1925 Coppa d'Italia air race, and the following year, one was flown on a 1,800 km (1,100 mi) circuit Prague-Paris-Prague with an average speed of 131.2 km/h (82 mph).